dunglas/symfony-docker/docs/symfony-messenger.md

 To add additional workers just copy `php-worker-async` service and replace every usage of the `async` in the new service with appropriate value for the new worker.

-Add new service to the `compose.prod.yaml`:
+Add new services to the `compose.prod.yaml`:
 ```yaml
   php-worker:
     profiles: